ITPNYU/BigScreens/Big-Screens-2018-Syllabus.md

 - If needed, we will also run technical works from Noon-3PM.

 ##### For next week: Technical Proof of Concept
-- Create technical tests to test at IAC next week.
-- Use this opportunity to test fullscreen motion
+- Test motion at IAC next week.
+Each member of the team should have at least 1 thing to test.
+It can be pre-rendered or real-time.
 - Test @ITP before coming to IAC

 ### Class 6: @IAC, Thursday, Oct 11, 11-5PM